Planning to travel from London to Berlin by train? Start your journey with us.

-Eurostar and DB's ICE trains have Business Premier and First Class tickets that offer wider, more comfortable seating, complimentary newspapers and drinks and snacks along the way (including a complimentary Michelin-starred gourmet meal on the Eurostar).
+Eurostar and DB's ICE trains have Business Premier and First Class tickets that offer wider, more comfortable seating, complimentary newspapers, drinks and snacks along the way (including a complimentary Michelin-starred gourmet meal on the Eurostar).

 Want to find out more about First Class train travel in Europe?
 Check out our guide to First Class v Second Class on European trains.
 Feeling inspired?
 Keep reading to find train times, ticket prices and journey information.

 If you're ready to book your train tickets from London to Berlin, just start a search in our Journey Planner at the top of the page.
 If you want to find out more about the journey, keep reading for FAQs, timetables and money-saving tips.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from London to Berlin by booking early.§